Sitting for more than 10 hours a day ‘linked to higher dementia risk’

 For the study, the researchers looked at data from more than 49,000 people aged 60 and above from the UK Biobank, an online database of medical and lifestyle records of half a million Britons.

-These people did not have dementia at the start of the study and were followed for more than six years, with individuals given devices to wear on their wrists to track movement.
+These people did not have dementia at the start of the study and were followed for more than six years, with individuals given devices to wear on their wrists to track movement for 24 hours per day for one week.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video